wzthu/NeuronMotif/README.md

 # Introduction of NeuronMotif

-NeuronMotif is an algorithm for interpreting the patterns learned by deep convolutional neurons (DCN) in DCNN.
-For a DCNN based on DNA sequences, it can convert the substructure weight of a DCN into DNA sequence motifs.
+NeuronMotif is an algorithm for interpreting the patterns learned by deep convolutional neurons (DCN) in deep convolutional neural networks(DCNN).
+For a DCNN based on DNA sequences, NeuronMotif can convert the substructure weight of a DCN into DNA sequence motifs.
 DNA can be considered a new language so the task of NeuronMotif is to uncover the motif and motif grammar embedded in DCNs.

 ![](https://github.com/wzthu/NeuronMotif/blob/master/Goal.jpg)

 # NeuronMotif Software

-This repository implements the NeuronMotif algorithm in ["NeuronMotif: Deciphering cis-regulatory codes by layerwise de-mixing of deep neural networks"](https://www.biorxiv.org/content/10.1101/2021.02.10.430606v1) by Zheng Wei et al.
+This repository implements the NeuronMotif algorithm in ["NeuronMotif: Deciphering cis-regulatory codes by layer-wise demixing of deep neural networks"](https://doi.org/10.1073/pnas.2216698120) by Zheng Wei et al.

 This repository includes the code for generating the result in the paper.
-We also provide the instructions for users to apply NeuronMotif to their own models.
+We also provide instructions for users to apply NeuronMotif to their own models.

 Feel free to contact Zheng Wei for any issues or difficulties:
 + Email: weiz(at)tsinghua.edu.cn